MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

     You're directed to an agreement pop-up, where you select **Continue** to agree to the terms provided.

-3. Select **Install**.
+3. Login to PowerBI and select **Install**.
     > [!div class="mx-imgBorder"]
     > ![Install](media/deploy-install-install-app.png)

-4. Create workspace for your app
+4. Enter the name for the workspace for your app and select **Continue**.
     > [!div class="mx-imgBorder"]
     > ![Workspace](media/deploy-create-workspace.png)

-5. Enter workspace details and select **Continue**
+(**Note:** Share the workspace with other users who require access. [link](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-create-the-new-workspaces#give-access-to-your-workspace))

 #### Connect to data sources
-1. Select the icon in your Apps page to open the App
+5. Select the icon in your Apps page to open the App.

-2. On the splash screen select **Explore**, the app opens showing sample data
+6. On the splash screen select **Connect**.
     > [!div class="mx-imgBorder"]
     > ![Explore](media/deploy-connect-data-source.png)

-3. Select the **Connect your data** link in the banner at the top of the page

-4. In the dialog box that appears, type the URL of your Common Data Service environment instance.
+7. In the dialog box that appears, type the URL of your Common Data Service environment instance.
 For example: https://[myenv].crm.dynamics.com.
 When done, click **Next**.
     > [!div class="mx-imgBorder"]
     > ![CDS](media/deploy-connect-CDS.png)

-5. In the next dialog that appears determine where the dispalyed URL is pointing to and take the following step, where appropriate:
+8. In the next dialog that appears determine where the displayed URL is pointing to and take the following step, where appropriate:
-    - if pointing to CDS, then set the authentication method to **Microsoft account**.
+    - if pointing to CDS, then set the authentication method to **OAuth2**.
 Set privacy level setting to **Organizational**.
     - if not pointing to CDS, then set the authentication method to **Anonymous**.
 Set privacy level setting to **Public**.
     > [!div class="mx-imgBorder"]
     > ![Privacy](media/deploy-privacy-level.png)

-6. After you have completed configurations of your data sources the report will be populated with your data.
+9. After you have completed configurations of your data sources the report will be populated with your data.
+Repeat these steps for both dashboards.

 ### Option B: Publish using the .pbit file in the deployment package (GCC Customers only)

-This section provides information on how GCC custimers can use the Return to Workplace Leadership and Facility Manager dashboard pbit files available in the deployment package to publish the dashboards.
+This section provides information on how GCC custimers can use the **Return to the Workplace - Location Readiness** and **Return to the Workplace - Facility Manager** dashboard pbit files available in the deployment package to publish the dashboards.
-    - Leadership dashboard pbit filename:  **Return to Workspace - Leadership.pbit**
+    - Location Readiness dashboard pbit filename:  **Return to Workspace - Leadership.pbit**
-    - Facility Manager pbit filename:  **Return to Workspace - Facility Manager.pbit**
+    - Location Management dashboard pbit filename:  **Return to Workspace - Facility Manager.pbit**

 You will need to execute steps 1-9 below for each pbit file.